David-patrick-chuks/CommerceBridge/README.md

 ```

 ### 3. Environment Setup
-Create environment files for both backend and frontend:
+Create environment files for each service as needed:

 #### Backend (.env)
 ```env